Already a Corwin Author?

-Lisa Shaw, Executive Director, Editorial and Professional Learning
+Lisa Shaw, Vice President, Publishing and Professional Learning Group

 Telephone: (805) 410-7287

-Lisa is Executive Director, Editorial, guiding the broad-reaching professional development book and digital program Corwin is committed to expanding to serve our teachers, teacher leaders, educational administrators, and whole institutions.
-Lisa has been in academic and educational publishing for more than 15 years, beginning her career with SAGE Publications, Corwin’s parent company focused on higher education books, journals, and reference works.
-She has held various managerial positions in production, journals acquisitions, and book acquisitions, including heading up SAGE’s hallmark programs in Research Methods, Evaluation, and Business and Management.
-Her work in Education spans managing and acquiring academic journals as well as developing K-12 textbooks, work she undertook as Executive Editor for McGraw-Hill.
+Lisa is Vice President, Publishing and Professional Learning, guiding Corwin’s broad-reaching onsite, online, and offsite (event) professional learning services in close coordination with our print and digital publishing program.
+Through the development of intentionally designed solutions, Corwin remains committed to providing our teachers, teacher leaders, educational administrators, and whole institutions with the content, products, and services needed for sustained professional learning.
+Lisa has been in academic and educational publishing for nearly 20 years, beginning her career with SAGE Publications, Corwin's parent company, which is a leading international publisher of journals, books, and electronic media.
+She has held various managerial positions in production, journals acquisitions, and book acquisitions, including heading up SAGE's hallmark programs in Research Methods, Evaluation, and Business and Management.

-Lisa is a Southern California native who did not stray far for her education.
+Lisa is a Southern California native who did not stray far for her education or career.
 She earned her BA in English from the University of California, Los Angeles and her MBA with emphasis in Management and Organizational Behavior from California Lutheran University.
-She is currently pursuing her EdD in Organizational Leadership from the University of LaVerne.
-Her publishing career has led her to pick up various hobbies and activities along the way: running (the easiest way to get to know a city when traveling), making wine (all good book ideas have been developed over a meal…served with wine), caring for her dachshunds (98.5% of publishers are dog-lovers), and perhaps her greatest acquisition yet, meeting and marrying her husband, who is also in publishing.
+Her publishing career has led her to pick up various hobbies and activities along the way: running (the easiest way to get to know a city when traveling), making wine (all good book ideas have been developed over a meal with good wine), caring for her dachshunds (98.5% of publishers are dog-lovers), and perhaps her greatest acquisition yet, meeting and marrying her husband, John, who also has a long tenure in academic publishing.

 Jessica Allan, Senior Acquisitions Editor